Saechaoc/Practice-It/Chapter-16/ReadMe.md

-This chapter is on LinkedIntLists and ListNodes which are defined as the following:
+#LinkedIntLists and ListNodes

-// ListNode is a class for storing a single node of a linked list storing
+** ListNode is a class for storing a single node of a linked list storing
 // integer values.
 It has two public data fields for the data and the link to
 // the next node in the list and has three constructors:
 //   public ListNode()